Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: The Solvability Complexity Index Hierarchy and towers of algorithms

-In this paper we will discuss several types of towers: {\it Doyle-McMullen towers}, {\it Kleene-Shoenfield towers}, {\it Arithmetic towers}, {\it Radical towers} and {\it General towers}.
+In this paper we will discuss several types of towers: {\it General towers}, when there is no extra structure on the functions at the lowest level in the tower; {\it Doyle--McMullen towers}, that are used for Smale's problem on polynomial root finding (see \S \ref{roots_pols}); {\it Arithmetic towers}, that restricts the algorithm to arithmetic operations and comparisons; {\it Radical towers}, that also allows the operation of $\sqrt{\cdot}$ of a real number.
 A General tower will refer to the very general definition in Definition \ref{tower_funct} specifying that there are no further restrictions as will be the case for the other towers.
-When we specify the type of tower, we specify requirements on the functions $\Gamma_{n_k, \hdots, n_1}, \hdots, \Gamma_{n_1}$ in the hierarchy, in particular, what kind of operations may be allowed.
-Thus, a tower of algorithms for a computational problem is essentially the toolbox allowed.
-The Doyle-McMullen tower appeared first in the paper of Doyle and McMullen \cite{Doyle_McMullen} (but then only referred to as a tower of algorithms).
-The Kleene-Shoenfield towers describe the Arithmetical Hierarchy known from Classical Recursion Theory as we will see in Section \ref{computability}.
-A Radical tower, as defined below, first appeared in \cite{Hansen_JAMS} where it was referred to as a ``set of estimating functions" for computing spectra.
-The definition here is substantially more general and allows for the use of these types of towers for a wide range of problems.
+When we specify the type of tower, we specify requirements on the functions $\Gamma_{n_k, \hdots, n_1}$, in particular, what kind of operations may be allowed.
+We can now define an {\it arithmetic tower of algorithms} and a {\it radical tower of algorithms}.